Crêpe Fabric – A Complete Guide

 For many designers and consumers, eco-friendliness has become a central theme.
 You might want to select your fabrics with an emphasis on the ethics and sustainability of the material.
 For this, crêpe is a good choice because the traditional production of the fabric is considered sustainable.

 However, much depends on the material.
-Natural fibres such as silk and wool are typically more environmentally friendly than synthetic materials.
+Natural fibres such as silk, wool and cotton are typically more environmentally friendly than synthetic materials.
 The materials come from renewable sources, and their production doesn’t have to impact the environment negatively.
 On the other hand, fabric variants using synthetic fibres could put more pressure on the environment due to production methods.

 As you can probably guess by now, the versatile and varied nature of the crêpe fabric makes it hard to give a single price.